mongodb/mongodbatlas-cloudformation-resources/cdk/cdk-resources/private-endpoint-adl/README.md

 Adds one private endpoint for Federated Database Instances and Online Archives to the specified projects.
 To use this resource, the requesting API Key must have the Project Atlas Admin or Project Charts Admin roles.
 This resource doesn't require the API Key to have an Access List.

+## API Docs

+For more information about the Api refere to: [Api Endpoints](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#tag/Data-Federation-Private-Networks)

 ## Usage

 In order to use this library, you will need to activate this AWS CloudFormation Registry type in your account.
 You can do this via the AWS Management Console or using the [AWS CLI](https://aws.amazon.com/cli/) using the following command: